Azure/azure-sdk-for-python/doc/dev/test_proxy_troubleshooting.md

 `ignore_query_ordering=True`.
 Calling this method inside the body of a test function will update the matcher for only that test, which is recommended.

-### Sanitization impacting URL structure
+### Sanitization impacting request URL/body/headers

-In some cases, values in response bodies are used to construct URLs for subsequent requests or are used as request URLS themselves.
-If these values are sanitized, the recorded request URL might differ than what is expected during playback.
+In some cases, a value in a response body is used in the following request as part of the URL, body, or headers.
+If this value is sanitized, the recorded request might differ than what is expected during playback.
 Common culprits include sanitization of "name", "id", and "Location" fields.
 To resolve this, you can either opt out of specific sanitization or add another sanitizer to align with the sanitized value.

 #### Opt out

-You can opt out of sanitization for the fields that are used for your request URLs by calling the `remove_batch_sanitizer` method from `devtools_testutils` with the [sanitizer IDs][test_proxy_sanitizers] to exclude.
+You can opt out of sanitization for the fields that are used for your requests by calling the `remove_batch_sanitizer` method from `devtools_testutils` with the [sanitizer IDs][test_proxy_sanitizers] to exclude.
 Generally, this is done in the `conftest.py` file, in the one of the session-scoped fixtures.
 Example:

 ```python
 from devtools_testutils import remove_batch_sanitizers, test_proxy